machinat/sociably/website/docs/dialog-script.md

 Such the _Q & A_ process is the key to make advanced features (like making an order) and experiences (like asking for confirmation).

-In Machinat, you can use a familiar way to build the conversation flows: writing a **script**.
+In Sociably, you can use a familiar way to build the conversation flows: writing a **script**.

 ## What's Dialog Script?